Dog-Friendly Winter Travel in Vancouver

 Superflux Beer Company

-Head to Superflux Beer Company in East Vancouver to enjoy one of their signature IPAs.
-Dogs are welcome on their covered patio.
-The dog theme continues with their weekday Hot Dog Happy Hour special that includes a feature hot dog and a beer.
+Head over to Superflux Beer Company in East Vancouver to enjoy one of their renowned IPAs and other craft brews with your pup by your side.
+Dogs are welcome on their year-round covered patio, and the dog love continues with a specialty “Brat Dog” and “Mac Dog” on the menu.